MatthewB1/Readable/README.md

 ## User input

 ```
-let name be ask user "Enter your name".
+let name = ask user "Enter your name".
 ```

 ---

-## Tasks (functions)
+## Functions
 #### Without parameters

 ```
-# Declaring a task
+# Declaring a function
-task myTask:
-end task.
+function myFunction{
+//function body
+}

-# Calling a task
+# Calling a function
-do myTask.
+myFunction();
 ```

 #### With parameters
-- When declaring a task with parameters the data type must be declared
+- When declaring a function with parameters the data type must be declared
 ```
-# Declaring a task with parameters
+# Declaring a function with parameters
-task myTaskWithParams with number a and text b:
+function myTaskWithParams with number a and text b{
-end task.
+//function body
+}

 # calling a task with parameters
-let myNumb be 10.
+let myNumb = 10.
 do myTask with myNumb and "Hello, world!".
 ```